 Ah, the mighty casserole.
-Doesn’t it just bring back cozy memories of childhood?
+The idea of it just brings back cozy memories of childhood.
 Made well, a casserole is proof that you are loved.

-But it's also a surefire way to feed a crowd and, more importantly, the leftovers taste even better once the flavors really marry together.
+Cozy and versatile, a casserole is also a surefire way to feed a crowd and, more importantly, the leftovers taste even better once the flavors really marry together.
 When there's time, it’s worth making double recipes so that extra batch of casserole can be frozen.
-Then, it's easy to simply reheat it on those days when the last thing anyone wants to do is come home and cook dinner.
+Then, it's easy to simply reheat it on those days when the last thing anyone wants to do is cook a big dinner.

-Show everyone how much they're loved (and make an extra, cause self-love is important too!).
-There’s a casserole here for every taste — whether it's meaty, vegetarian or even sweet.
+Show everyone just how much they're loved (and make an extra, cause self-love is important too!).
+There’s a casserole here for every taste — whether it's meaty, vegetarian or even something sweet.